Upper Volga railway: Historical background

-The Verkhne-Volzhskaya railroad was designed and built at the beginning of the 20th century on the promising from the transport and economic point of view Tver-Rybinsk-Nizhny Novgorod, which was barely covered by the fast railway transport at the time.
-The Verkhne-Volzhskaya railway was to connect the cities of Kashin, Kalyazin, Rybinsk, and Uglich both with each other and with the Moscow-Savyolovo branch completed in 1900, which made it possible to speed up the delivery of goods to Moscow from the Volga, the carriage of goods at that time was carried out on slow-moving punts.
+The Verkhne-Volzhskaya railroad was designed and built at the beginning of the 20th century in the direction Tver-Rybinsk-Nizhny Novgorod, which was promising from a transportation and economic point of view, but at the time was barely covered by fast railway transport.
+The Verkhne-Volzhskaya railway was to connect the cities of Kashin, Kalyazin, Rybinsk, and Uglich both with each other and with the Moscow-Savyolovo branch, which was completed in 1900.
+This made it possible to significantly speed up the delivery of cargo to Moscow from the Volga as at that time the transportation of goods was carried out on slow-moving punts.

-The construction of the Verkhne-Volzhskaya railway, the main branches of which were located and projected to the north-northwest of Moscow, in the Tver, Yaroslavl, and Vladimir regions, as well as the work of the joint stock company to create it.
+The construction of the Verkhne-Volzhskaya railway, the main branches of which were located and projected to the north-northwest of Moscow, in the present dayTver, Yaroslavl, and Vladimir regions, as well as the work of the joint stock company to create it.
 This is a pre-revolutionary concept that is analogous to what is today called as private-state partnership.

 Such concessionary or mixed public-private form of financing and management was typical for the construction of railways in Russia.
 Against the background of the boom in the middle of the 19th century of the construction of railways, the Russian state combined a private way of building roads and building them at the expense of the treasury, periodically switching priority to a particular construction system.

 From the second half of the 19th century and before the revolution of 1917, several main branches of railways were laid and operated with the money of private founders with the participation of the state, which formed the basis of the modern railway network of Russia.